nuvolos-cloud/nuvolos-docs/getting-started/researchers/create-alternate-approaches.md

 1. Create a new instance with an appropriate name.
 2. Distribute material from the main master instance.
-3. You will need to be comfortable with context switching, we suggest to take a look at our [navigation guide](../navigate-in-nuvolos.md).
+3. You will need to be comfortable with context switching, we suggest to take a look at our [navigation guide](../../features/navigate-in-nuvolos.md).

 #### Create new instance

 To create an instance, you need to be a [space administrator](../../administration/roles/) of your project.
+For more details, see the [Instance Management Guide](../../administration/instance-management/README.md).

 1. Navigate to "Space management", denoted by the gear icon and click.
 2. Select "Project Users/Instances"